NC3-LU/cases_web/_publications/recommendationsecuring/SecuringFixedNetwork.markdown

 ---
-layout: articlesmall
+layout: publication-list
-title:  "Protecting yourself"
-menutitle: "Protecting yourself"
+title:  "Securing a Fixed Network"
+menutitle: "Securing a Fixed Network"
 logo:
 date:  2017-11-06 00:00:00 +0100
 short: "How to guarantee IT security in a fixed network"
-categories: knowhow
+categories: securing
+toc: true
 ---
 ## In brief
 Security measures are behavioural, organisational or technical measures seeking to ensure the confidentiality, integrity and availability of an asset.
 Security measures seek to reduce the vulnerabilities exploited by threats and thereby lower the impacts.
 They are defined during the risk treatment phase in the risk management process.
 Within an entity, a fixed network links different machines (“assets”) together.
 To be secure, this network needs to respond to certain secure measures, as detailed below.